rraptorr/oracle-java7/README.md

 New users of Debian Wheezy should cosider using java-package:
 <http://wiki.debian.org/JavaPackage>

-Packages are compatible with "official" Debian ones of Java 6, but have a higher priority (use update-java-alternatives to switch between Java versions).

 I do not have resources to test packages on Ubuntu.
 However, if one finds any problem on Ubuntu, feel free to report an issue and I will try to resolve it.